langwatch/langevals/README.md

 make install
 ```

 This will also generate the `langevals.code-workspace` file, creating a different workspace per evaluator and telling VS Code which venv to use for each.
+Then, open this file on vscode and click the "Open Workspace" button